ahsan3274/hotdog-classifier-mlops/README.md

 - Fork this repo and try new architectures or augmentations.
 - Use MLflow to compare your experiments.
-- Ask questions or share results at [your Discord/Slack/group]!
+- - Ask questions or share results at Discord: `nasquamesse3274`
 - Contributions welcome—open a pull request for improvements.

 ---